juju/docs/src/en/commands.md

    To import a filesystem, you must specify three things:

-          - the storage pool, which identifies the storage provider which manages the storage; and with which the storage will be associated
+    - the storage provider which manages the storage, and with which the storage will be associated
     - the storage provider ID for the filesystem, or volume that backs the filesystem
     - the storage name to assign to the filesystem, corresponding to the storage name used by a charm

    Once a filesystem is imported, Juju will create an associated storage instance using the given storage name.